evacchi/rnduja.github.io/_posts/2015-10-01-deep_learning_with_torch.md

 - this review paper by Yoshua Bengio: [Page on iro.umontreal.ca](http://www.iro.umontreal.ca/~bengioy/papers/ftml.pdf), and
 - the website [Deep Learning](http://deeplearning.net/).

+## Definition of Deep Learning

+As defined in Bengio et al. [Representation Learning: A Review and New Perspectives](http://arxiv.org/pdf/1206.5538v3.pdf), deep Learning can be defined as constructing multiple levels of representation or learning a hierarchy of features.

 ## The Long way of Deep Learning with Torch